Dislocation Quadrupoles

 The code has many other features to the general purpose methods described above, which are intended to support some common choices and desires which arise in other dislocation systems.
 Below are a few curated examples of dislocation systems, and how the output can be modified by additional parameters.

-BCC Screw in W
+Screw in BCC W

 Taking the perfect screw dislocation example in BCC W (and using the same Embedded Atom Potential from Marinica et. al. 2013 paper (version EAM4) as was used in previous dislocation documentation), we can see that the default behaviour of the code is to produce what can be called an “easy-hard” quadrupole, which is to say that one dislocation is in the “easy” core (with 3 atoms in white), and the other dislocation is in the “hard” core (with 6 atoms in white).